Automation Testing Guide: How and Why to Automate Manual Testing

 2. Define your team size and structure.
 It is possible to start an automation project with just one Automation QA Engineer, but if you go for that option, the engineer should be experienced enough to work without a Lead.

-3. Gather project requirements: specifically, whether there has been any work done prior to the new project and where the project stands right now.
+3. Gather the project requirements.
+Specifically, whether there has been any work done prior to the new project and where the project stands right now.
 It’s also important to assemble all the available documentation.

-4. Identify the possible risks and decide how the team is going to mitigate them.
+4. Identify the possible risk.
+Moreover, you’ll need to decide how the team is going to mitigate them.
 For example, one of the common risks is the lack of qualified personnel, and the way to mitigate it is to correctly estimate the resources needed for the project.

-5. Select test cases that need to be automated based on the positive impact their potential automation will have on the overall project.
+5. Conduct test case selection.
+Choose test cases that need to be automated based on the positive impact their automation will have on the overall project.

 6. Choose the right tools and framework for your project.
 Check out the next section of our article to find out how to make tool and framework choices that will eventually pay off.